Discontinuous Hamiltonian Monte Carlo for discrete parameters and discontinuous likelihoods: for discrete and discontinuous distributions

 where the Jacobian-like factor $(a_{n+1} - a_n)^{-1}$ adjusts for embedding into non-uniform intervals.

-Although the choice $a_n = n$ for all $n$ is an obvious one, a non-uniform embedding is useful in effectively carrying out a parameter transformation of $N$.
-For example, a log-transform embedding $a_n = \log n$ substantially improves the mixing of DHMC when the target distribution is a heavy-tailed function of $N$ and/or $\log N$ has weaker correlations with the rest of the parameters.
-Similar parameter transformations for continuous parameters are common techniques when using the standard HMC and are also applicable to DHMC.
-For more on the relationship between the target distribution structure and the mixing rate of HMC as well as techniques to improve the mixing, see \citet{stan16, betancourt17, livingstone16}.
+Although the choice $a_n = n$ for all $n$ is a natural one, a non-uniform embedding is useful in effectively carrying out a parameter transformation of $N$.
+For example, a log-transform $a_n = \log n$ may be used to avoid a heavy-tailed distribution on $\tilN$ or to reduce correlation between $\tilN$ and the rest of the parameters.
+Mixing of many \mcmc{} algorithms, including \dhmc{}, can be substantially improved by such parameter transformations \citep{roberts2009adap-mcmc, thawornwattana2018designing-mcmc-proposal}.

-While this embedding strategy can be applied whether or not the values of a discrete variable have some natural ordering, embedding the discrete values in an arbitrary order likely induces a continuous distribution with multiple modes.
-DHMC can be applied regardless of the embedding order, but its mixing rate generally suffers from multi-modality for the same reason as HMC's does \citep{neal10, nishimura16gthmc}.
-Despite the few existing techniques \citep{neal10, lan2014wormhole, nishimura16gthmc}, it remains a challenging problem to accelerate mixing of HMC and its variants on multi-modal target distributions and it is beyond the scope of this paper to address this issue within the DHMC context.
+While the above strategy can be applied whether or not the discrete parameter values have a natural ordering, embedding the values in an arbitrary order likely induces a multi-modal continuous distribution.
+The mixing rate of (discontinuous) \hmc{} generally suffers from multi-modality due to the energy-conservation property of the dynamics \citep{neal10}.